By Paul Taylor

 Read this review and decide for yourself.
-Also learn if there are any side effects you need to know about.
+Also learn if there are any side effects you should know about.

-As the name suggests, Euramin Vital Hair does contain some ingredients that are important, maybe even vital, for healthy hair regrowth.
+As the name suggests, Euramin Vital Hair does contain some ingredients that are important (or even "vital"?) for healthy hair growth.
 These include several vitamins, amino acids and the mineral zinc.

-But, is it absolutely necessary to deliver all these nutrients to your body via a food supplement?
+But, is it absolutely necessary to deliver all these nutrients to your body from a food supplement?

 The short answer is "no".

-Most health professionals (i.e., nutritionists and doctors) don’t think it is.
+Most health professionals (nutritionists, doctors, etc) don’t think it is.